zeromq/clrzmq/README.md

 ### Windows/.NET

-Before clrzmq can be used, the native `libzmq.dll` must be compiled for your target platform from [0MQ sources][libzmq].

-#### libzmq

-1. Download/clone the source from the [repository][libzmq] or the [ZeroMQ website][zmq-dl].
-2. Open the Visual Studio solution, located in `builds/msvc/msvc.sln`.
-3. Set the build configuration as necessary (e.g., Release/Win32, WithOpenPGM/x64, etc.).
-   * **NOTE:** WithOpenPGM builds require the bundled OpenPGM sources to be built for Windows, the steps of which are beyond the scope of this README.
-4. Build the `libzmq` project.
-5. `libzmq.dll` should now be located at `/bin` in the zeromq source tree.
+clrzmq depends on `libzmq.dll`, which will be retrieved automatically via NuGet.
+If you require a specific version of libzmq, you can compile it from the [0MQ sources][libzmq].

 #### clrzmq

 1. Clone the source.
-2. Copy `libzmq.dll` from the zeromq project to the appropriate location in the clrzmq lib folder (i.e., `/lib/x86` or `/lib/x64`).
-3. Run `build.cmd` to build the project and run the test suite.
-PGM-related tests will fail if a non-PGM build of libzmq is used.
+2. Run `build.cmd` to build the project and run the test suite.
-4. The resulting binaries will be available in `/build`.
+3. The resulting binaries will be available in `/build`.

+#### Alternate libzmq (optional)

+If you want to use a custom build of `libzmq.dll`, perform the following steps:

+1. Delete or rename the `src/ZeroMQ/packages.config` file.
+This prevent the NuGet package from being retrieved.
+2. Remove any folders matching `src/packages/libzmq-*` that may have been downloaded previously.
+3. Copy the 32-bit and 64-bit (if applicable) build of `libzmq.dll` to `lib/x86` and `lib/x64`, respectively.

+Note that PGM-related tests will fail if a non-PGM build of libzmq is used.

 ### Mono